Matthew 19:8 “Because of your hardness of hearts Moses permitted you to put away your wives; but from the beginning it

 Therefore, with devastating results much of the church has used Matthew 19:8 to remove or reverse Moses’ law that permits legitimate divorces even in the light of Jesus saying, “…until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished” (Matthew 5:18).
 Indeed it is wrong, as Jesus was pointing out, to call an unlawful divorce lawful, and it is equally wrong to call a lawful divorce unlawful (Deut.
 24:1, 2 & Jeremiah 3:1).
-Having done so has resulted in untold tens of thousands of believers suffering needlessly under the tyrannical abuse of a covenant-breaking spouse.
+Having done so has resulted in untold multitudes of believers suffering needlessly under the tyrannical abuse of a covenant-breaking spouse.
 Brothers and sisters enduring lifetimes of unequally yoked relationships because of a man-made law that struck down the law of God given to permit divorce between a saint and a treacherous spouse.

 The church’s shameful reversal of God’s provision for divorce forces unequally yoked believers to wrestle with pigs in the mud and expose themselves to bad company.
 It prevents them from following so many wisdom passages in Scripture such as:

 “The wise woman builds her house, but the foolish tears it down with her own hands” (Prov.
 14:1).

 “He who walks with wise men will be wise, but the companion of fools will suffer harm” (Prov.
 13:20).

 “Leave the presence of a fool, or you will not discern words of knowledge” (Prov.
 14:7).

 “Should you help the wicked and love those who hate the Lord and so bring wrath on yourself from the Lord?”
 (2 Chron.
 19:2)